 - Floriculture: This course of Horticulture looks at the farming of ornamental flowers, their maintenance, development, and breeding.
 Floriculture also looks at the production and breeding of new varieties of flowers through mating and other such processes.

 - Sericulture: This course contains the study of the production of various types of silks and the rearing of silkworms.
 You will learn about different silkworms and their nutrition to rear different qualities of silks.

 - Apiculture: Apiculture refers to the practice of keeping and maintaining bees and their hives for honey, beeswax, jelly and other products.
 The subject covers the different types of bee species, the difference in their products, and their conservation.

 - Organic Farming: This subject deals with the cultivation of plants and rearing of animals in a natural process, devoid of all chemicals and inorganic fertilizers.
 It aims to ensure minimized pollution, wastage while maintaining the soil fertility and ecological balance.

 - Soil Science: Soil science is the study of soil, including soil formation, its classification, its fertility, its edaphic factors, mapping, nutrients, soil inventory, land use, and management planning.

 - Food Production and Technology: This field of study looks at how food production is affected by various factors like herbicides, pesticides and various gardening tools and equipment.
 Food Technology also looks at the technical aspects of cultivation and food production such as irrigation, tilling, etc.

-The eligibility criteria needs to be qualified by all students who wish to pursue BSc Horticulture.
-To study a bachelor’s course in horticulture, you need to be eligible according the following criterias:
+The eligibility criteria need to be qualified by all students who wish to pursue BSc in Horticulture.
+To study a bachelor’s course in horticulture, you need to be eligible according to the following criterias: